The

 most important things to do in the search for a spouse: pray.
 God created you,

-and unless you are one of the few exceptions in which God wants you to remain celibate,
+and unless you are one of the few exceptions and God wants you to remain celibate, God

-God has created a life-long mate for you.
-In order to find that mate you must
+has created a life-long mate for you.
+In order to find that mate you must seek

-seek God’s leading.
-Every marriage can be a marriage made in heaven, but you
+God’s leading.
+Every marriage can be a marriage made in heaven, but you must do

 as being part of the pool from which you will look for a spouse.
 If you are a